Antigen retrieval: Background

 In medicine, most surgically removed tissue samples are fixed in formalin (4% formaldehyde) and embedded in paraffin to preserve the morphology for review by pathologists using stains and microscopy to make a diagnosis.
 However, formaldehyde can induce chemical modifications that reduce the detectability of proteins (antigens) in immunohistochemistry.
 Antigen retrieval technique is a non-enzymatic pretreatment for immunostaining to reduce or eliminate these formalin-induced chemical modifications through high temperature heating or strong alkaline solution (non-heating).
 This process recovers the antigens masked by formalin fixation.
 As a result, it enables the successful application of immunohistochemistry on formalin fixed paraffin embedded tissue sections.
 Without antigen retrieval, most immunostains on formalin fixed paraffin embedded tissue sections show no staining.

 Antigen retrieval was developed by Dr. Shan-Rong Shi in 1990 and published in 1991.
-Antigen retrieval techniques (AR) has had a profound impact on medical research and diagnostic pathology, enabling more accurate and reliable staining of tissue samples and improving the diagnostic accuracy of various diseases, including cancer.
+Antigen retrieval techniques (AR) have had a profound impact on medical research and diagnostic pathology, enabling more accurate and reliable staining of tissue samples and improving the diagnostic accuracy of various diseases, including cancer.
 Antigen retrieval is considered as a milestone in the history of immunohistochemistry.
 The two primary methods of antigen retrieval are heat-induced AR and non-heating alkaline-induced AR.
 Both techniques received US patents.